nipulgs/nipulgs.github.io/cv.md

 ---

-## Memberships of Professional Bodies
+## Membership of Professional Societies
 ### Lifetime Member
 - FoSTEML – Federation of Science, Technology, Engineering & Management Libraries, India (since: 2026)
 - SALIS – Society for the Advancement of Library and Information Science (since: 2025)